ccmmf/.github/CONTRIBUTING.md

 ## Code Contributions

 We accept code contributions via Pull Requests (PRs) to GitHub repositories.
+GitHub provides excellent documentation of this process, e.g. [Creating a Pull Request from a Fork](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork).

 All PRs must be reviewed by a member of the core CCMMF team and pass integration tests prior to being merged.
-The general PR workflow is thus:
+The general PR workflow is:

 1. Identify an open issue, create a new feature request, or start a discussion.
 1. Fork the repository.